martianbilal/hyperodf/kata-containers/docs/design/virtualization.md

 and enable specific features of the machine types.
 The following machine accelerators are used in Kata Containers:

-- NVDIMM: This machine accelerator is x86 specific and only supported by `q35` machine types.
-`nvdimm` is used to provide the root filesystem as a persistent memory device to the Virtual Machine.
+- NVDIMM: This machine accelerator is x86 specific and only supported by `pc` and `q35` machine types. `nvdimm` is used to provide the root filesystem as a persistent memory device to the Virtual Machine.

 #### Hotplug devices